Ryoji Moriyama: Active player era

 He made his debut in the Pacific League during the 1987 season, pitched in 4 games.

 In the 1988 season, he won 10 games as a starting pitcher and honored for the 1988 Pacific League Rookie of the Year Award.

 He was traded to the Yokohama BayStars in March before the start of the 1993 season, his seventh career season.

 He played three seasons with the BayStars and retired after the 2005 season.

 In his 9-season career, Moriyama pitched in 86 games, posting a 14-15 win–loss record, and a 4.21 ERA.

 After retirement

-After his retirement, Moriyama was the pitching coach for the Yokohama Bay Stars during the 1996-1997 season.
+After his retirement, Moriyama was the pitching coach for the Yokohama Bay Stars during the 1996–1997 season.

-He served as the Seibu Lions' first squad and second squad pitching coach from the 1998-2007 seasons.
+He served as the Seibu Lions' first squad and second squad pitching coach from the 1998–2007 seasons.

-He also served as manager of the Fukuoka Red Warblers of the Independent League during the 2008-2009 season.
+He also served as manager of the Fukuoka Red Warblers of the Independent League during the 2008–2009 season.

 In the 2010 season, he was named first squad pitching coach for the Tohoku Rakuten Golden Eagles and served through the 2019 season.

-In the 2020 season, Moriyama became the first squad pitching coach of the Fukuoka SoftBank Hawks.
+In the 2020–2022 season, Moriyama served as the first squad pitching coach of the Fukuoka SoftBank Hawks.

-He will be the third squad manager starting in the 2023 season.
+He served as the third squad manager in the 2023 season.

+On December 2, 2023, he was transferred to the pitcher's rehabilitation coach.